yracine/device-type.myneurio/readme.md

     https://graph.api.smartthings.com/api/token/

-g) click on Create App/Update App at the bottom
+g) click on the 'Register new App' button at the bottom of the screen

 h) Take note of the client id and the secret exactly as they appear on screen